-The mirrors will be coated in some way and the derived and measured reflection and scattering properties for a given kind of coating is stored in a FITS binary table file that holds both the coefficient of reflection and an array with the scattering distribution for an appropriate number of energy and incoming grazing angle values.
-There are functions included to build such files from ASCII table input; for further information see section 6.6.
+The surface properties with respect to reflection and scattering are taken care of in the form of tables.
+Parameters for a given kind of surface and coating is stored in a FITS binary table file that holds both the coefficient of reflection and an array with the scattering distribution for an appropriate number of energies and incoming grazing angle values.

 In the physical world no mirror has the ideal shape.
-The deviations, if known, can be included in the raytracing by deformation description files (see section 6.8) with a deformation map for each mirror in azimuth and z.
+The deviations, if known, can be included in the raytracing by deformation description files (see section 7.8) with a deformation map for each mirror in azimuth and z.